Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 Contributors to the workshop

 - Kit Benjamin (tester of all the Workshop activities)
-- Nils Wallenberg
+- Nils Wallenberg (GIS and UMEP assistant during the Workshop)
-- Oskar Bäcklin
+- Oskar Bäcklin (GIS and UMEP assistant during the Workshop)
 - Vicky Lucas (and others) at IEA, University of Reading (Videos)

 Acknowledgments